3dbeb41841bfbfcc24d55143816cf7f1/technical-interviewing/sample-tech-questions.md

 * 1900 was *not* a leap (divisible by 4 but also divisible by 100)
 * 2000 was a leap year (divisible by 4 and 100 but also divisible by 400).

+### Temperature conversion

+Write a function to convert Celsius to Fahrenheit.

+### Pizza Party

+Write a function to calculate how many pizzas to order.
+The function should take the following arguments: `number_of_people_eating`, `slices_per_person`.
+You can assume that the pizzas will have 8 slices each.

+---

+## Medium Coding Exercises

 ### Progressive Tax

 Write a function that takes a single argument called "income" and calculates and returns the income tax due using a progressive tax: